0101011/home/README.md

+Sure, here's the README rewritten in simpler language:

+---

 # Open Problem

-**Open Problem** is a collaborative platform for solving unresolved issues in science and mathematics.
-It aims to give anyone with ideas the chance to contribute, especially from regions like India, CIS, Latam, Africa, and Asia.
+**Open Problem** is a platform where people can work together to solve tough science and math problems.
+It gives anyone with ideas a chance to help, especially from places like India, CIS, Latin America, Africa, and Asia.

 ## Features

-- **Collaboration**: Connect and work with others on scientific and mathematical problems.
+- **Collaboration**: Work with others on science and math problems.
-- **Resources**: Access research papers, data sets, and other essential resources.
+- **Resources**: Access research papers, data sets, and other helpful materials.
-- **Problem List**: Browse and choose from a list of unresolved issues.
+- **Problem List**: Find and pick from a list of unsolved problems.
-- **Recognition**: Get acknowledged for your contributions.
+- **Recognition**: Get credit for your contributions.

 ## TODOs